Năsal cheese

 Năsal is a traditional Romanian cheese bearing the same name as the village where it is produced in the Țaga commune, Cluj County.
 It is a smear-ripened cheese made from cow's milk.

 Năsal is produced by Napolact, in a natural cave, traditionally used in the cheese-making process from the Middle Ages.
 Its characteristics and flavour are imparted by the unique microbiological conditions in which it is manufactured.
 The rock of the cave and the Brevibacterium linens bacteria which developed in it, the constant temperature and humidity, act on the cheeses produced here.

 Brevibacterium linens is ubiquitously present on the human skin, where it causes foot odour.
-The same bacterium is also employed to ferment several cheeses such as Limburger, Port-du-Salut and Năsal.
+The same bacterium is also employed to ferment several cheeses such as Limburger, Port-Salut and Năsal.
 Its smell also attracts mosquitoes.

 Origin

 Schilling János, an architect, purchased a farm in Năsal in the mid-19th century.
 He or his son, Schilling Ottó, started producing cheese in the farm cellars in the 19th century.
 The cheese became famous in Transylvania, and it was awarded a gold medal at the Paris World Expo.
 The farm was nationalised in 1948 and a smaller cheese factory was built in the village in 1954.